neurodebian/neurodebian/sphinx/faq.rst

   NeuroDebian aims to be a platform that provides a staging area for neuroscience software packages on their way into Debian.
-All packages are properly registered with the relevant `Debian Pure Blends`_, e.g.
+All packages are properly registered in the relevant `Debian Pure Blends`_, e.g.
   `Debian Science Cognitive Neuroscience`_ or `Debian Med Imaging`_.
 Inside Debian these efforts already provide a suitable framework for this purpose, and hence there is no need to establish yet another one.